 What is Net Present Value (NPV)?

 NPVNPVNet Present Value (NPV) estimates the profitability of a project and is the difference between the present value of cash inflows and the present value of cash outflows over the project’s time period.
-If the difference is positive, the project is profitable; otherwise, it is not., or net present value is the summation of all present values of a series of payments and future cash flows.
+If the difference is positive, the project is profitable; otherwise, it is not., or net present value, is the summation of all present values of a series of payments and future cash flows.
 NPV provides a method for comparing products that have cash flows spread across years.
-This concept can be used in loans, payouts, investments and many other applications.
-Net present value is the difference between today’s expected cash flows and today’s value of cash investmentCash InvestmentCash investment is the investment in short-term instruments or saving account generally for 90 days or less that usually carries a low rate of interest or the return with a comparatively low rate of risk compared to other forms of investment..
+This concept can be used in loans, payouts, investments, and many other applications.
+The net present value is the difference between today’s expected cash flows and today’s value of cash investmentCash InvestmentCash investment is the investment in short-term instruments or saving account generally for 90 days or less that usually carries a low rate of interest or the return with a comparatively low rate of risk compared to other forms of investment..

 - NPV = [ $600/(1+15)1 + $550/(1+15)2 + $400/(1+15)3 + $100/(1+15)4 ] – $1000